Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Vortices on a two-dimensional spherical surface

-Further, a non-zero flow field on the condensate shell has to satisfy the Poincar\'e-Hopf theorem, which states that for a vector field everywhere tangent to the surface of a sphere, the topological indices associated with its zeroes and singularities must add up to its Euler characteristic.
+Further, a nonzero flow field on the condensate shell has to satisfy the Poincar\'e-Hopf theorem, which states that for a vector field everywhere tangent to the surface of a sphere, the topological indices associated with its zeros and singularities must add up to its Euler characteristic.
 This theorem is equally applicable to fluid flow in other settings, such as the Earth's atmosphere~\cite{TOZZI20201}.
 Explicitly, denoting a topological charge of the $i$th defect in a collection of $n_d$ vortices and singular flow points on the surface of a sphere as $q_i$ implies $\sum_{i=1}^{n_d}q_i=2$.
 Regardless of its vorticity, $\ell_i$, a point vortex here has topological charge $q_i=1$, while stagnation points in the flow contribute $q_i=-1$.
 The vortex-antivortex pair ($q_i=1$ each) in the absence of any stagnation points in the superfluid flow is thus the simplest allowed vortex configuration for the condensate shell under the constraints posed by its geometry and topology.

-Two point-like vortices carrying opposite vorticities in a 2D condensate experience an attractive interaction.
+Two pointlike vortices carrying opposite vorticities in a 2D condensate experience an attractive interaction.
 Intuitively, interactions between vortices stem from their being sources of vorticity for the superfluid flow---as the superfluid circulates around each vortex, this motion carries other vortices with it.
 In this sense, vortex interaction energy reflects the kinetic energy of the underlying condensate.
 Similar physics occurs for a collection of current carrying wires where each wire is affected by a Lorentz force due to magnetic fields produced by other wires~\cite{Fetter1966}.
+We note, however, that the dynamical behavior of two wires carrying opposite currents is different than that of a pair of vortices carrying opposite vorticities as the former repel while the latter do not.
 To make the superfluid vortex case more precise, as in Refs.~\cite{Vitelli2006,Turner2010}, we write this effective flow-mediated interaction energy as